Kahanism: Yoel Lerner

 In October 1982, Yoel Lerner, a member of Kahane's Kach, attempted to blow up the Dome of the Rock in order to rebuild the Temple Mount site.
 He was sentenced to two and a half years in prison.
 Mark Juergensmeyer identified him as a Jewish religious terrorist, writing that he "yearned for a Jewish society in Israel.
 He hoped for the restoration of the ancient temple in Jerusalem, the exclusive right of Jews to settle on the West Bank of the Jordan River, and the creation of a state based on biblical law."
 Lerner had previously served a three-year sentence for heading a group that plotted to overthrow the government and establish a state based upon religious law.

 Eden Natan-Zada

 On August 4, 2005, Eden Natan-Zada, an AWOL Israel Defense Forces soldier, killed four Israeli Arab citizens and wounded several others when he opened fire on a bus in the northern Israeli town of Shfaram.
 Natan-Zada had recently moved to the settlement of Tapuach, site of a Kahanist yeshiva.
-He was handcuffed by Israeli police but then lynched by a mob.
+He was handcuffed by Israeli police, then lynched by a mob.